Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Scientific machine learning

 To discretize the interior loss~$ \L_{\mathrm{int}}$, we consider a set of points $\D_{\mathrm{int}}=\{ \xv_{j}\}^{n_{\mathrm{int}}}_{j=1}$ sampled from the interior of the domain $\Omega$.
 Similarly, in order to discretize the boundary loss~$ \L_{\mathrm{bc}}$, we construct $\{\D^{k}_{\mathrm{bc}}\}_{k=1}^{n_{\Gamma}}$, where each point of $\D^{k}_{\mathrm{bc}}=\{ \xv^{k}_{j} \}^{n_{\mathrm{bc}}}_{j=1}$ is sampled from the boundary $\Gamma^k$.
 The continuous losses~\eqref{eq:pinn2} can be then discretized, for example, by using the Monte-Carlo method, giving rise to

 The weights $w_{\mathrm{int}}$ and $w_{\mathrm{bc}}$ in~\eqref{eq:pinn} are used to balance the interior and boundary loss terms.
 In practice, the quality of the DNN approximation and the success of the training process depends on the appropriate selection of these weights~\cite{sukumar2022exact}.
 Consequently, many approaches for manual or automatic selection of weights have been proposed in the literature; see, for instance, NTK-based weighting strategies~\cite{wang2022and} or residual-based attention mechanism~\cite{anagnostopoulos2024residual}.
-In this work, we opt to avoid selecting $w_{\mathrm{int}}, w_{\mathrm{bc}}$ by directly incorporating the boundary conditions into the network architecture.
-Following~\cite{lu2021physics,sukumar2022exact}, we modify the network output as
+In this work, Dirichlet boundary conditions are directly embedded into the network architecture, thereby avoiding explicit selection of $w_{\mathrm{int}}$ and $w_{\mathrm{bc}}$.
+Following~\cite{sukumar2022exact,lu2021physics}, we modify the network output as

 Each function $\ell^{k} \colon \Omega \to [0,1] $ is defined such that